-Click here to view the Live A Live (SNES) description page for saves, walkthroughs, screenshots, and more information.
+Click here to view the Live A Live (SNES) Home Page for more information.

 Score: A (9.5/10)

 (Update: I wrote this guide years before Live A Live was released on virtual consoles, so parts of this review are outdated.
 However, the modern port seems fairly faithful to the original game, so the review should ring true.)